earthly/codespaces-example/README.md

 With Satellites you can run Earthly in your devcontainer and only optionally install docker or podman if you prefer a smaller devcontainer environment.
 Other benefits include sharing compute and cache with your coworkers or CI for faster build times and benefiting from high-bandwidth internet access from the satellite.

-This example uses the earthly devcontainer feature for simplicity.
+This example uses the Earthly devcontainer feature for simplicity.

 _Note_: If you do want to use Earthly on Codespaces without installing docker or podman: At this time to use `SAVE IMAGE --push` command in Earthfiles without docker or podman installed requires you to use the `--no-output` flag.
 For example `earthly --org my-org --no-output --push +hello`